mdshamim000/flutter_eshop_ecomm/README.md

 # flutter_eshop_ecomm

-A new Flutter project for bigdata course.
+A new Flutter ecommerce project using provider for bigdata course.

 ## Getting Started